ls1intum/Artemis/docs/admin/setup/distributed.rst

 Running multiple instances locally with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also run multiple instances of Artemis locally using Docker.
-This will start 3 artemis instances, each running on a its own container.
+This will start 3 Artemis instances, each running on a its own container.
 A load balancer (nginx) will be used to distribute the requests to the different instances.
-The load balancer will be running on a separate container and will be accessible on ports 80/443 of the host system.
+The load balancer will be running in a separate container and will be accessible on ports 80/443 of the host system.
 The instances will be registered in the registry service running on a separate container.
-The instances will use the registry service to discover each other and form a hazelcast cluster.
+The instances will use the registry service to discover each other and form a Hazelcast cluster.
 Further details can be found in :ref:`Database Cache`.
 The instances will also use a ActiveMQ Artemis broker to synchronize WebSocket messages.
 Further details can be found in :ref:`WebSockets`.
 In summary, the setup will look like this: